Jose Mourinho next job: Portuguese rules out return to management at Benfica following Manchester United sacking | Goal.com

 The Red Devils informed the 55-year-old that his services were no longer required at Old Trafford on December 18.

-Despite enduring a testing spell with United, which started positively enough as three trophies were secured in his debut campaign, Mourinho remains one of the best in the business.
+Despite enduring a testing spell with United, which started positively enough as three trophies were secured in his debut campaign, Mourinho is still widely considered one of the best in the business.

-His record speaks for itself and various landing spots have been mooted for him since he became available on the open coaching market.
+His record speaks for itself and various new job opportunities have been mooted since he became available to take charge at a new club.

-It was suggested that a man whose very first managerial role came at Benfica could head back to his roots, but Mourinho insists that will not be the case.
+It was suggested that Mourinho, whose very first managerial role came at Benfica, could head back to Portugal, but he insists that will not be the case.

-He has told Correio da Manha TV : “I do not like feeding news stories, but I have no intention of working in Portugal.
+The former Chelsea boss told Correio da Manha TV: "I do not like feeding news stories, but I have no intention of working in Portugal.

 "The best way to respect a great club [Benfica] and a great president is to say that I was not approached."